apify/apify-docs/content/docs/integrations/slack.md

 Once you are done, click the **Save** button.

-## [](#step-three) Step 3: Give the Apify integration a trial run!
+## [](#step-two) Step 2: Give the Apify integration a trial run!

 Click the **Start** button and head to the Slack channel you selected to see your first Apify integration notifications.

-## Step 4: Start your run directly from Slack
+## [](#step-three) Step 3: Start your run directly from Slack

-You can now run the same task directly from Slack by typing /apify run [task name] into the Slack message box.
+You can now run the same task directly from Slack by typing `/apify call [task name]` into the Slack message box.
 Remember you can retrieve the task’s name by clicking Tasks in the left sidebar on Apify Console.

 ![Use Apify from Slack]({{@asset integrations/images/slack-apify-message.webp}})